 And with so many things to do in the area, it’s no wonder this small town is a favorite.

 Locals and visitors come to Crested Butte to experience the local culture and stunning Colorado scenery.

 Of all the most expensive cities on this list, Breckenridge is one of our favorite mountain towns.
 But it’s also a very costly place to visit in Colorado.

-With an average home price of nearly $1.3 million, the city is known for its beautiful scenery and plethora of recreation opportunities.
+With an average home price of over $1.1 million, the city is known for its beautiful scenery and plethora of recreation opportunities.

 Why is Breckenridge so expensive?
 Unlike Aspen or Vail, Breckenridge is less touristy and more of a local hangout.